The Epic History of Werewolves

 In this illustration from "Metamorphoses" by Ovid, Zeus (Jupiter) turns Lycaon into a wolf.
 Los Angeles County Museum of Art/Wikipedia

-It's hard to pin down the world's first reference to werewolves.
+It's hard to pin down where the werewolf legend originated.
 One of the oldest known written works on the planet, "The Epic of Gilgamesh," is a likely candidate.
 In it, Gilgamesh refuses to become the lover of the goddess Ishtar because of her cruel treatment of her previous suitors.
 Ishtar turned one man, a shepherd, into a wolf, making him the enemy of his friends, his sheep and even his own dogs [source: History].

 Advertisement